bjhardcastle/nwb-mcp-server/IDEAS.md

     - providing metadata likely to be beneficial
 - a sensible API for NWB files was necessary to make this work
 - lazy-loading of NWB files is a must (pynwb is too slow, uses too much memory)
+- o4-mini is not good at interpreting available MCP servers/tools
+- instructions to FastMCP class are not followed in Copilot Chat

 # Vision
 - user can throw out a hypothesis in natural language (in teams, say)